douglasswmcst/ss2025_web303/practicals/practical3.md

 -----
 ### **Submission Instructions & Requirements**

-1. You are to fix the ```api-gateway/main.go``` and ensure that the http service is properly engaging the Consul Service to discover the relevant services with respect to the endpoint.
+1. You are to FIX the ```api-gateway/main.go``` and ensure that the http service is properly engaging the Consul Service to discover the relevant services with respect to the endpoint.

-Present situation the api-gateway is directly calling the user/product services directly via defining it's ports.
+2. Present situation the api-gateway is directly calling the user/product services directly via defining it's ports.
+You should realise that the composite endpoint for aggregating the user and product services are not done properly.
+You are to FIX this as well.
+Both services are currently not communicating with each other.

-2. Upload your files to a seperate repository and submit your work to your submission repository as usual.
+3. Upload your files to a seperate repository and submit your work to your submission repository as usual.

-3. include the screenshots of your sample requests either via cUrl/Postman.
+4. include the screenshots of your sample requests either via cUrl/Postman.
 -----
 ### **Part 1: Prerequisites and Project Setup**